AdobeDocs/campaign-classic.fr-FR/help/interaction/using/additional-data.md

 >
 >Vous devez limiter la personnalisation aux canaux pour lesquels les données sont définies.
 Dans notre exemple, nous limitons la règle au canal web entrant.

-Si vous avez personnalisé une offre à l’aide de données supplémentaires, ces données n’apparaîtront pas dans l’aperçu par défaut car elles ne sont pas disponibles dans la base de données.
-Dans l’ **[!UICONTROL Example of call data]** onglet de l’environnement, vous devez ajouter des exemples de valeur à utiliser dans l’aperçu.
-Respectez la même structure xml que dans l&#39;extension de schéma **nms:interaction** .
+If you have personalized an offer using additional data, this data will not appear in the preview by default because it is not available in the database.
+In the environment&#39;s **[!UICONTROL Example of call data]** tab, you must add value samples to use in the preview.
+Please respect the same xml structure that is in the **nms:interaction** schema extension.
 For more on this, refer to [Additional data configuration](#additional-data-configuration).

 ![](assets/ita_calldata_preview.png)

-Lors de la prévisualisation, cliquez **[!UICONTROL Content personalization options for the preview]** et sélectionnez une valeur dans le **[!UICONTROL Call data]** champ.
+Lors de la prévisualisation, cliquez sur **[!UICONTROL Options de personnalisation du contenu pour l&#39;aperçu]** et sélectionnez une valeur dans le champ **[!UICONTROL Données d&#39;appel]**.

 ![](assets/ita_calldata_preview2.png)